Canon T3i vs Sony NEX-C3

-Both the T3i and the NEX-C3 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the NEX-C3 have been discontinued, but can regularly be found used on ebay.
 The T3i was replaced by the Canon T4i, while the NEX-C3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T3i Manual (free pdf) or the online Sony NEX-C3 Manual.
+Further information on the features and operation of the T3i and NEX-C3 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Sony NEX-C3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T3i or the Sony NEX-C3 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.